MadaliNTCL/eggdrop-tcl/youtube/README.md

 <a name="disclaimer"><h2>DISCLAIMER</h2></a>
-seen.tcl is provided 'as is' and without warranty of any kind.
+youtube.tcl is provided 'as is' and without warranty of any kind.
 <br>
 <br>
 <hr align="CENTER" width="50%">